MichaelDudai/global-layoffs-sql-analysis/README.md

 * Window functions such as `DENSE_RANK()` and rolling totals
 * Segmentation by company, industry, country, and stage
 * Structured SQL workflow for exploratory analysis

 ---

+## Key Insights

+Based on the analysis, several patterns emerged:

+- Layoffs peaked during specific periods, indicating strong economic cycles affecting multiple industries simultaneously
+- The tech sector showed a disproportionately high number of layoffs compared to other industries
+- A relatively small number of companies contributed to a large share of total layoffs each year
+- Several companies experienced full workforce reductions (100% layoffs), including both low-funded and well-funded organizations
+- Layoffs were heavily concentrated in specific countries, highlighting regional economic impact

+These findings demonstrate how raw data can be transformed into meaningful insights that reflect real-world economic trends.

+---